Alligator bait: Linguistic use

 Alligator bait appears in the lyrics of a 1940s swing-era jazz song called "Ugly Chile" (originally published 1917 as "Pretty Doll" by Clarence Williams).
-The version recorded by George Brunies goes: "Oh how I hate you You alligator bait you You knock-kneed, pigeon-toed, box-ankled too, There's a curse on your family and a spell on you."
-The song, which ends with a joke shared between performer and audience, is described as a "exorcism of an unacceptable fact" that is "funny and cogent in even the most unprivileged of readings.
+The song, which ends with a joke shared between performer and audience, is described as an "exorcism of an unacceptable fact" that is "funny and cogent in even the most unprivileged of readings.
+The version recorded by George Brunies goes:

 In 1968 Major League Baseball pitcher Bob Gibson recalled the slur being used against him while playing in Columbus, Georgia: "There was a particular fan there who used to ride me.
 He called me alligator bait.
 But then I found out just for kicks local folks would tie Negro youngsters to the end of a rope and drag them through swamps, trying to lure the alligators...That's where Negroes stood in Columbus."
 The Columbus sports page editor wrote a column castigating Gibson for bringing it up: "All local citizens, white and Negro, have already recognized [alligator bait] for the myth that it is...I wouldn't be naive enough to deny that there were probably some rough things hurled at Gibson...but swamps and alligators?
 Really, Bob?"
 In 2020, the University of Florida ended the "Gator Bait" chant during athletic events; university historian Carl Van Ness said the chant likely started after the 1950s, and though it may not have originated from the racial slur, the two were connected.
 In the late 1990s African-American UF player Lawrence Wright popularized the phrase "If you ain't a Gator, you must be Gator Bait."

 Similar tropes

 The concept of children luring predators separately existed in colonial Ceylon (today's Sri Lanka).
-Ceylonese children were said to have been used as bait for crocodiles, and several newspapers published stories and drawings of the purported practice.
+Sri Lankan children were said to have been used as bait for crocodiles, and several newspapers published stories and drawings of the purported practice.